Sim4n6/plasoWiki/Ubuntu-Packaged-Release.md

 Update and install plaso:
 ```
 sudo apt-get update
-sudo apt-get install python-plaso
+sudo apt-get install plaso-tools python-plaso
 ```

-**Note for those upgrading from version 1.2 to version 1.3** One of the dependencies was renamed causing conflicts when upgrading from stable version 1.2 to version 1.3.
+### Upgrading from version 1.2 to 1.3

+One of the dependencies was renamed causing conflicts when upgrading from stable version 1.2 to version 1.3.
 In order to fix that conflict the following commands need to be run:
 ```
 sudo apt-get update